ibm-cloud-docs/containers/faqs.md

 {: caption="{{site.data.keyword.cloud_notm}} implementations support your workloads" caption-side="bottom"}

 Ready to run workloads off-premises in {{site.data.keyword.containerlong_notm}}?
 :   Great!
-You're already in our public cloud documentation.
+You're already in the public cloud documentation.
 Keep reading for more strategy ideas, or hit the ground running by [creating a cluster now](/docs/containers?topic=containers-getting-started).

 Want to run workloads in both on-premises and off-premises clouds?
 :   Explore [{{site.data.keyword.satellitelong_notm}}](/docs/satellite?topic=satellite-faqs) to extend the flexibility and scalability of {{site.data.keyword.cloud_notm}} into your on-premises, edge, or other cloud provider environments.